acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "Who lives in **Gracklstugh**?"
 >
-> "Deep Gnomes, Duergar, and Mountain Dwarves.
+> "Duergar, Deep Gnomes, and Mountain Dwarves.
 Stay away from *Themberchaud's* Lair and the Keepers of the Flame."
 >
 > "*Themberchaud*?"
 >